-- a) Before being awarded an Event of four star level status the Organising Committee must have run, at the venue, a lower level international Eventing Competition of at least Three star level, and demonstrated the ability to stage an Event of the highest level. - b) Application from the host National Federation to the FEI to stage a Four star level Event must to be accompanied by a proposal including detailed information about the venue (access, facilities, etc) and the suitability of the footing, the Organising Committee, the financial viability (including proposed levels of sponsorship income), budget and cashflow, local accommodation availability, and proposed level of prize money. - c) The Organising Committee must have a proven track record of success.
-A business plan must be presented. - d) Details in regard to the Organising Committees Broadcast strategy must be provided as well as expressions of interest in regard to Broadcast coverage. - e) The venue needs to be approved by an FEI appointed Delegate, who will visit the proposed Event at the OC's/National Federation's expense - f) The National Federation will be responsible for supporting the application and overseeing the success of the Event, and a representative of the National Federation must be included in the Board of the Organising Committee. - g) Minimum level of prize money: \in 100'000. - h) Mandatory CCTV for public, Athletes, owners and the Ground Jury and for safety reasons. - i) The proposal must include the proposed Course Designers that must be a 3&4 star Course Designer.
-The Course Designer in question must support the proposal and guarantee that the venue is suitable for the Four star level. - j) An all weather dressage arena is strong recommended. - k) Dates must fit in to overall Eventing calendar, not clash with any major Event and be consistent from year to year in order to allow the other Events to position themselves in consequence. - I) Application shall be sent to the FEI by July the year preceding the Event applied for. - m) The Event has to be approved by the FEI Eventing Committee who reserve the right to ask for as much information as is considered necessary.
-The FEI Eventing Committee also reserves all rights to not accept the Four star denomination request of any Organiser. - n) A review committee composed of representatives of the FEI Eventing Committee, FEI Delegate and the FEI Secretary General will assess existing Four star level Events on a yearly basis.
-Should any Event not fulfil requirements it will be possible to re-evaluate the star level. - o) It is strongly encouraged that the OC appoints a Course Advisor, in consultation with the FEI and the Course Designer in charge.
+- a) Before being awarded an Event of four five star level status the Organising Committee must have run, at the venue, a lower level international Eventing Competition of at least Three Four star level, and demonstrated the ability to stage an Event of the highest level. - b) Application from the host National Federation to the FEI to stage a four five star level Event must to be accompanied by a proposal including detailed information about the venue (access, facilities, etc) and the suitability of the footing, the Organising Committee, the financial viability (including proposed levels of sponsorship income), budget and cashflow, local accommodation availability, and proposed level of prize money. - c) The Organising Committee must have a proven track record of success.
+A business plan must be presented as well as a motivation letter on the reasons to transfer to the CCI5 category. - d) Details in regard to the Organising Committees Broadcast strategy must be provided as well as expressions of interest in regard to Broadcast coverage and live streaming. - e) The venue needs to be approved by an FEI appointed Delegate, who will visit the proposed Event at the OC's/National Federation's expense - f) The National Federation will be responsible for supporting the application and overseeing the success of the Event, and a representative of the National Federation must be included in the Board of the Organising Committee. - g) i) The proposal must include the proposed Course Designer who must be an Eventing Level 3 Course Designer.
+The Course Designer in question must support the proposal and endorse that the venue is suitable for the Five star level. - h) m) The Event has to be approved by the FEI Eventing Committee who reserve the right to ask for as much information as is considered necessary.
+The FEI Eventing Committee also reserves all rights to not accept the five star denomination request of any Organiser. - i) k) Dates must fit in to the overall Eventing calendar, not clash with any major Event/Championship and be consistent from year to year in order to allow the other Events to position themselves in consequence. - j) Applications shall be sent to the FEI at the latest by July the year preceding the Event applied for.